filp/whoops/README.md

 - Simple API for dealing with exceptions, trace frames & their data
 - Includes a pretty rad error page for your webapp projects
 - Includes a `Silex\WhoopsServiceProvider` for painless integration with [Silex](http://silex.sensiolabs.org/)
-- Includes an `Illuminate\WhoopsServiceProvider` for equally painless integration with [Laravel 4](http://laravel.com/)
 - Easy to extend and integrate with existing libraries
 - Clean, well-structured & tested code-base (well, except `pretty-template.php`, for now...)